mayanring/rails-dev-setup-guide/README.md

 ==============

 This is an opinionated guide to getting a developer environment setup on a Mac.
 This is written assuming you have Lion (10.7+) or later as your operating system.
 If you have the choice, always choose a Mac for your dev environment.
-Much less frustration.
+It's just easier.
 Linux is okay too.

-For Windows based machines, you can wrestle with Cygwin or setup a dual-boot into Linux.
-Choose Ubuntu 12.04+ if you're going this way and not sure.
+I'm writing this guide from the point of view of someone setting up a clean system.
+If you already have some of this software installed, you'll have to adjust accordingly.
+If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.

+This guide assumes that you're using bash shell, which is the default shell for the OSX Terminal application.
+I also assume that you use .bash_profile to setup PATH and other environment variables.
+If you use a different bash config file, be sure to substitute it where appropriate below.

 XCode and Developer Tools
 -------------------------